Jaylouisw/ProjectCollatz/REDDIT_POST.md

 - Checks if system needs optimization
 - Collects system specs (GPU model, VRAM, CPU cores, etc.)
 - Runs optimization (GPU mode auto-tuner if not yet optimized)
+- Tracks peak performance rates accurately
-- Saves results to timestamped JSON file with optimization status
+- Saves results to timestamped JSON file in `benchmarks/` folder

 **What to report:**
-- Just send the `benchmark_results_YYYYMMDD_HHMMSS.json` file via pull request!
+- Just send the `benchmarks/benchmark_results_YYYYMMDD_HHMMSS.json` file via pull request!
 - Fork the repository, add your file to `benchmarks/`, and create a PR
 - The file automatically includes whether your system was optimized
 - See CONTRIBUTING.md for detailed submission steps

 **For best results:**
 - Run `python launcher.py` first to fully optimize your system
-- Let the auto-tuner complete (GPU mode only)
+- Let the auto-tuner complete (GPU mode only, ~20-30 minutes)
 - Then run benchmark for peak performance results
+- The auto-tuner now uses real-time stats for highly accurate measurements

 ---